At Seton Hill, You Don't Have to Apply for Scholarships

 Full-Tuition Scholarships (Seton Scholars)

-These scholarships are awarded to incoming freshmen who demonstrate outstanding scholarship and talent in one of the traditional undergraduate programs of study.
+These scholarships are awarded to incoming full-time freshmen who demonstrate outstanding scholarship and talent in one of the traditional undergraduate programs of study.
 Valued at more than $100,000 each, the scholarships are renewable for a total of eight semesters of study at Seton Hill as long as the student maintains a cumulative grade point average of 3.0.
-Scholarship recipients are chosen by the division faculty based on criteria set by each division; for additional information on specific criteria, please contact the Admissions Office.
+For additional information on specific criteria, please contact the Admissions Office.
 These scholarships cannot be combined with any other scholarship or grants from Seton Hill University.
 Students receiving these awards are known as Seton Scholars.

-Offered to all students who meet the criteria and are unconditionally admitted to the University.
+Offered to all full-time students who meet the criteria and are unconditionally admitted to the University.

-Honors scholarships are awarded to incoming freshmen who are accepted into the Honors Program.
+Honors scholarships are awarded to incoming full-time freshmen who are accepted into the Honors Program.
 These awards are valued at $2,500 per year and are renewable for a total of eight semesters.
 This scholarship is renewable as long as the student remains in the Honors Program.